City Initiatives & Programs

 Tree Initiative

-In spring of 2022, The Mayor and City Council approved the reconstitution of the City’s Tree Board to protect trees and woodland areas, to manage and plant trees in public spaces, and to provide a knowledgeable avenue for community engagement.
+In the spring of 2022, The Mayor and City Council approved the reconstitution of the City’s Tree Board to protect trees and woodland areas, to manage and plant trees in public spaces, and to provide a knowledgeable avenue for community engagement.
 Learn more about the Tree Initiative.